Elwynn-Yu/Assembly-on-Apple-Silicon-Mac-ARM64/README.md

 * C Programming language
 * Computer Organization and Architecture Themes and Variations
-* if you read the book CS.APP ahead, you can get better understanding
+* You can get better understanding, if learned CS.APP ahead

 # **The programming environment**